mariocraft987/bark-coding/dev/blockaddition.md

+# Making Blocks
+## This tutorial was written by @nmsderp, feel free to add more if needed
 *NOTE: Making blocks requires basic knowledge of xml, and some decent knowledge of JavaScript*

 *NOTE 2: IT WILL MAKE YOUR LIFE EASIER TO USE BLOCKLY BLOCK FACTORY: https://blockly-demo.appspot.com/static/demos/blockfactory/index.html*